Leankoala/HealthFoundation/README.md

 ## Outlook / Ideas

-- **Config files** - it should be possible to configure the health check without writing a line of code
 - **Suggestions** - the tool should find on its own what can be tested
 - **Plugins** - It would be great if there where plugins/bundles for WordPress, Shopware, Symfony etc.